strategicdata/pmhc-mds-spec/doc/user-documentation/users.rst

    .. figure:: screen-shots/invite-user.png
       :alt: PMHC MDS Invite User

-3. Complete all the mandatory fields marked with an * in the 'Invite User' form.
+3. Complete all the fields with the new users contact details.
+(Mandatory fields are marked with an * )
+4. Select an organisation, either a PHN or Provider Organisation.
-   User's can be given multiple :ref:`roles` at invitation, or extra roles can be added after the user has access to the system.
+5. Assign one or more :ref:`roles`. (extra roles can be added after the user has access to the system.
+See :ref:`edit-role`)

    .. figure:: screen-shots/invite-user-filled-in.png
       :alt: PMHC MDS Invite User Complete

-4. Click the blue 'Invite' button.
+6. Click the blue 'Invite' button.
-5. You will receive confirmation that the user has been sent an email to invite them to the PMHC MDS.
+7. You will receive confirmation that the user has been sent an email to invite them to the PMHC MDS.
 They will also be sent an SMS containing a verification code.
 The user will need to follow the instructions in the email before they can gain access to the system.
 This invitation will be valid for 7 days.
-6. When the user has accepted the invitation you will be sent an email to let you know.
+8. When the user has accepted the invitation you will be sent an email to let you know.

    .. figure:: screen-shots/invite-accepted-email.png
       :alt: PMHC MDS Invite Accepted

+Please note: An invitation for a new user is valid for 7 days.
+You can not re-invite this user within this time, unless the verification code has expired, or they have :ref:` accepted the invitation <accepting-invitation>`.

 .. _adding-an-exsisting-user: